Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 Symptom: Blank space where the avatar should be — no character visible.

-Cause: The container div has no explicit dimensions.
+Cause: The wrapper element has no explicit dimensions.
 The Rive canvas sizes itself to its container, so a container with 0 width or 0 height renders an invisible canvas.
+(A wrong stateMachine name will also render blank — confirm it is mascotStateMachine.)

-// This renders nothing — container has no size
+// This renders nothing — wrapper has no size

-// This works — container has explicit dimensions
+// This works — wrapper has explicit dimensions

 <div style={{ width: "400px", height: "400px" }}>